bbell2411/NC-news-FE/NC-newz/README.md

 NC newz is a Reddit-style news application where users can browse articles, view individual articles, up-vote/down-vote and leave comments.
 It is a full-stack project built with React, Express, PostgreSQL and axios.

 # Getting started locally
-- Node.js version v23.10.0 installed
+- Latest version of Node.js installed
 - PostgreSQL installed for backend
 - Git installed